-To provide a safe drug-free environment for students and employees, Yellowstone College Prep prohibits drugs and/or control substances on Yellowstone College Prep property at any time, and at all school-sanctioned activities occurring on or off Yellowstone College Prep property.
+To provide a safe drug-free environment for students and employees, Yellowstone College Prep prohibits drugs and/or controlled substances on Yellowstone College Prep property at any time, and at all school-sanctioned activities occurring on or off Yellowstone College Prep property.
+Visitors found to be intoxicated will be asked to leave the premises.
+Students found in possession or under the influence may result in an expulsion hearing.